frederic-perez/AmE-dictionary/data/dictionary.md

 __further<sup>2</sup>__ _v tr_ :three: To help the progress of; promote.
 __furtive__ _adj_ /FER-tiv/
 __furtively__ _adv_ _She was watching me furtively._
+__furuncle__ _n_ A painful sore with a hard pus-filled core. _Syn_ boil _His doctor referred him to a dermatologist who would examine the furuncle on his leg._
 __fuschia__ _n_ (fuschias)
 __fuse__ _n_ _Diabetes is like a time bomb with a long fuse._
 __fuselage__
 __fusillade__ _n_ :three::hammer: _A fusillade of shots._
+__fusion cooking__ _n_ Cooking that combines ingredients and techniques and seasonings from different cuisines.
 __fuss-budget__ _n_ A person who fusses over trifles. _Syn_ fusspot, worrier, worrywart _Stop being such a fuss-budget, and just relax and have fun!_
 __fuss<sup>1</sup>__ _n_ :three::hammer:
 __fuss<sup>2</sup>__ _v_ :four::hammer: (fussed, fussing)